ucli-tools/tfgrid-k3s/README.md

 ### Advanced Configuration

-The configuration file (`terraform.tfvars`) contains comments explaining each setting.
+The configuration files contain comments explaining each setting.
 You can customize:

 - **Infrastructure**: Number of nodes, instance types, region, etc.
 - **Kubernetes**: Number of control and worker nodes